Probing magnetism in moir\'e heterostructures with quantum twisting microscopes: Probing single-particle excitations of generalized Wigner crystals

 In real materials, additional features will be present in the spectral function, which cannot be captured by mean-field theory.
 Nevertheless, we expect that the most prominent bands are the ones discussed above.
+It is possible that due to inhomogeneities of the sample, different patches of the sample are in different phases.
+As long as these puddles have the same size or are larger than the probing graphene sheet, which has a linear dimension of about~$200$~nm~\cite{Inbar_2023}, the QTM can distinguish between different phases even within the same sample.
+In that way, the QTM is ideally suited to probe the physics of large but spatially localized phases in the sample.
+This contrasts conventional transport measurements, where such inhomogeneities are more challenging to resolve.

+Another possible challenge is the formation of mirror charges in the graphene layer due to charge order in the sample.
+This is relevant since we assume that the chemical potential in the graphene sheet is tuned away from charge neutrality.
+Well-defined Dirac cones are essential for the QTM to measure energy and momentum-resolved spectral functions.
+Consequently, we examine the influence of mirror charges on the Dirac cones.
+Since the expected charge order is at the moir\'e scale $a_M \gg a_\text{gr}$, we can take the long-wavelength limit to describe the graphene layer.
+The presence of mirror charges leads to an additional potential term $V(\mathbf{x})$ in the Hamiltonian:

+Due to the large Fermi velocity $v_F \approx 10^6$ m/s of graphene, the potential term can be treated as a small perturbation to the kinetic term.
+Since the potential varies spatially on the moir\'e scale $a_M$, which is much larger than the distance between the two sublattices of graphene, both sublattices feel, to leading order, the same potential.
+Any perturbation to $H_0$ proportional to the identity in sublattice space cannot gap out the Dirac cones of graphene.
+Hence, we expect the Dirac cones to remain intact to first approximation.
+There can be subleading terms not proportional to the identity, which stem from the small difference in potential between the two sublattices.
+Any such perturbation scales with $\lambda = a_\text{gr}/a_M \sim 10^{-2}$.
+To analyze this effect, we consider a generic periodic potential of the form

+Assuming that there is no constant energetic offset between the sublattices, the gap at the Dirac point scales as $\Delta \sim (\lambda V)^3$ to leading order in perturbation theory.
+Note that the cubic scaling is a consequence of the particle-hole symmetric dispersion of graphene and contrasts the generic quadratic scaling obtained for a free dispersion of the form $k^2/2m$.
+We conclude that the gap at the Dirac points is strongly suppressed by a factor of $\lambda^3$, which should ensure the gap to be smaller than the probed energy scale.

 We have shown that by directly measuring these bands using the QTM, different magnetic states in GWCs can be distinguished.
 In particular, the spin degenerate single-particle bands in the AFM split due to a non-vanishing overall magnetization in the FM state.
 This has the potential to resolve an outstanding puzzle in the field: Simple theoretical estimates yield large values for the exchange coupling $X$~\cite{hu_competing_2021, morales-duran_magnetism_2023}.
 In stark contrast, susceptibility measurements do not reveal the expected strong ferromagnetism~\cite{tang_simulation_2020, tang_evidence_2023, ciorciaro_kinetic_2023}.
 The QTM response may provide useful insight into this puzzle.